Starting play with a Lazarine Cultist requires more glory than an ordinary cultist

 Forevermore, the Cultist’s skin becomes pale and corpselike, and they gain a unique permanent ability: Once per day, the Cultist may resolve the Battered State by consuming one Human Essence per hit location that is Battered.
 For this purpose, Human Ichor counts as one Essence, and they must forego the standard Human Ichor mechanic to gain the benefit from this ability.

-If the Rite fails, the Cultist dies and gains the Cursed state.
+If the Rite fails, the Cultist dies and gains the Damned state.
 This Rite automatically fails if the Cultist has not undergone the Second Trial of Unbecoming or has less than 15 Depravity.

 Rank 3 – Death Priest